asimakiskydros/University-Projects/Algorithms and Complexity/README.md

    the Partition problem.
 6. Give a polynomial time algorithm for deciding a winner in *Geography on a graph* when the graph is DAG (*Algorithm Design*, Kleinberg & Tardos, ex.9.3).
-8. Given the *Explore(*$\Phi$*, d)* algorithm, prove that it returns true iff there exists a satisfying assignment for 3-SAT
+8. Given the $Explore(\Phi, d)$ algorithm, prove that it returns true iff there exists a satisfying assignment for 3-SAT
    $\Phi'$ at distance at most d from $\Phi$.
-Give its time complexity as a function of n and d.
-Use this algorithm to solve 3-SAT at O(p(n) $\sqrt{3}^n$ ) time (*Algorithm Design*, Kleinberg & Tardos, ex.10.2).
+Give its time complexity as a function of $n$ and $d$.
+Use this algorithm to solve
+   3-SAT at $O(p(n)\sqrt{3}^n)$ time (*Algorithm Design*, Kleinberg & Tardos, ex.10.2).
-10. Give a 3-approximation algorithm for the Load Balancing problem when the machines are split in k twice-as-fast and m normal ones
+10. Give a $3$-approximation algorithm for the Load Balancing problem when the machines are split in $k$ twice-as-fast and $m$ normal ones
    (*Algorithm Design*, Kleinberg & Tardos, ex.11.6).
 12. *Assume some good at given quantity* $B \geq 0$*, n buyers, each of which will pay* $b_j \geq 0$ *for every unit of good that's assigned to them.*
    *Find the quantity of good each buyer must be assigned such that the minimum pay among all buyers is maximized.*
    Formulate the above as a LPP and find its dual.
-13. Based on the analysis of Christofides' algorithm, why does an Euler walk always exist, and why must |W| be even for a perfect match to exist?
+13. Based on the analysis of Christofides' algorithm, why does an Euler walk always exist, and why must $|W|$ be even for a perfect match to exist?

+*Original header in greek can be found in this repository as well as inside the final report.
+Project courtesy of Aristotle University of Thessalonica, CSD.*